RebarDesign/data-app/README.md

   Create a main controller

   Create Services.
 We need a service to get the published data and the reached data.
   But first we need to create the get api.

+  Created a api routes for getting the json information

+  Created Service to get data using the api

+  Testing out socket functionality with a simple name emit, also testing out Express 4 + socket IO integration

+  First , create a service for the sockets in the front end